chubby-c-a-t/proton-ge-isolated-launcher/README.md

 **Outside the Sandbox (Bottom):**
 Executing the identical `ls -la` command directly on the host machine returns a total size of 2436, displaying the full, unprotected directory contents, including applications and personal data.

-This directly proves that a compromised binary executing within the sandbox possesses zero visibility into the host's actual home directory.
+This evidences a compromised binary executing within the sandbox possesses essentially zero visibility into the host's actual home directory.

 ![Figure 2 — notepadpp-sandboxed-2](notepadpp-sandboxed-2.png)